D.C. expands vaccine eligibility to all but seeks to control appointments to boost equity

 And many of them started scheduling appointments on their own.

 “We’re a national chain.
 We’ve got stores in 50 states.
 [Our own website] is the best way for us to work as a company,” CVS spokeswoman Amy Thibault said.
-She said almost all appointments that CVS has offered at its seven stores that are providing vaccines in the District have been claimed rapidly by seniors, healthcare workers and teachers — the only groups that CVS is currently vaccinating in D.C.
+She said almost all appointments CVS has offered at its seven D.C. stores that are providing vaccines have been claimed rapidly.
+Only seniors, health care workers and teachers are eligible.

-But other stores with their own scheduling systems were chastised by D.C.
-Health.
-The department convened a call with all the pharmacies last week, and told them to stop scheduling their own appointments.
+But other stores with their own scheduling systems were told on a conference call with D.C. health last week to stop scheduling their own appointments.

 “We believe the most equitable approach to getting the vaccine out is centralized scheduling,” Nesbitt said.

-Michael Kim, the pharmacist-owner of Grubbs Pharmacy on Capitol Hill, said he spent time designing a website for booking appointments that worked well when he received his first two vaccine allotments from the federal government: first 400 doses and then 500 a week later.
+Michael Kim, the pharmacist-owner of Grubbs Pharmacy on Capitol Hill, said he spent time designing a website for booking appointments that worked well when he received his first two vaccine allotments from the federal government: 400 doses one week and 500 a week later.
 He had been hoping to become a vaccine provider for months.

 After the call with the health department, Kim stopped scheduling appointments on his own website.
-But now he is in limbo, he said — he has been seeking information from the city about to get appointments scheduled through the city system, with no answers.
+Now he is in limbo, he said — he has been seeking information from the cityabout to get patients through the city system, with no answers.

 When he gets another shipment of doses, he doesn’t know how he’ll use them.

 “I don’t feel that D.C.
 Health always has the right answers or the right methods of doing things,” said Kim, who said the city also briefly ordered him to stop when he first started doing coronavirus testing at his pharmacy.
 “It’s just crazy.
 I feel like they are so insecure in their own selves that they have to flex their muscles and say, ‘Hey, we’re the boss.’
 They’ll frame it as in the best interest of the public, but it comes down to just their mind-set.
 They want to control what the businesses are doing.”

-Asked whether the health department has the authority to compel businesses to choose the city’s centralized system for distributing doses that come from federal programs, Nesbitt did not answer directly.
-Instead she noted that the city’s system has a much better rate of using doses efficiently than federal programs do in the District.
+Asked whether the health department has the authority to compel businesses to choose the city’s system for distributing doses that come from federal programs, Nesbitt did not answer directly.
+Instead she noted that the city’s system has reported a much better rate of using doses than federal programs have in the District.

 The District made a long-awaited change to its registration system on Monday: the website is now available in seven languages, written by professional translators.
 Previously non-English speakers had to use a Google translate button.